 State law provides for an employer to decide whether certain jobs should be included within the boundaries of a given bargaining unit.
 IBEW, Local 1245 requested that the Truckee Meadows Water Authority (TMWA) include five laboratory positions in a unit consisting primarily of bluecollar operations and maintenance employees.
 TMWA rejected that request, citing a lack of community interest.
 Instead, TMWA stated that a separate bargaining unit of those five employees be recognized.
 Pursuant to state law, IBEW, Local 1245 appealed that decision to the Board.
 NRS 288.170 provides that the primary criterion for deciding the case is the community of interest of the employees concerned.
 A community of interest includes the similarities in duties, skills, working conditions, job classifications, employee benefits, as well as the amount of interchange or transfer of employees, integration of an employer's operations and supervision of employees.
 Other factors to be considered in a community, common objectives in providing services, personnel policies, and the frequency of contact among the employees.
-Moreover, the Board generally favors larger wall-to-wall units in order to minimize the practical difficulties on a local government employee sagainst the diluted effectiveness caused by smaller and fragmented bargaining units.
+Moreover, the Board generally favors larger wall-to-wall units in order to minimize the practical difficulties on a local government employee that result from a proliferation of bargaining units and to serve as a safeguard for employees against the diluted effectiveness caused by smaller and fragmented bargaining units.